Deforestation in the Democratic Republic of the Congo: Bushmeat

 While road access has been shown to increase land clearing for farming, it also has other indirect yet significant implications for hunting and the bushmeat trade.
-Bushmeat refers to wildlife that live in the forest.
-In Africa, the forest are often referred to as "the bush", thus creating the term bushmeat.
-Bushmeat may include any sort of animal that lives in the forest that is hunted for its meat.
-In the DRC, the majority of bushmeat consists of artiodactyla species and make up almost 90% of all bushmeat trade.
-After artiodactyla species, primates consist of the next largest group at about 5% of all traded bushmeat.
+Bushmeat is meat from forest wildlife.
+In Africa, the forest is often referred to as "the bush", thus creating the term bushmeat.
+In the DRC, most bushmeat is from artiodactyla species and makes up almost 90% of all bushmeat trade.
+After artiodactyla species, primates are the next largest group at about 5% of all traded bushmeat.

-Even elephants which are known for being hunted for ivory are considered targets for bushmeat trade as a single elephant can provide thousands of kilos of meat which can be easier to sell than its ivory.
+Even elephants, which are known for being hunted for ivory, are targets for the bushmeat trade as a single elephant can provide thousands of kilos of meat which can be easier to sell than its ivory.
 From 2002 to 2013, the DRC elephant population decreased dramatically from roughly 62,000 to 5,000.
 In the DRC, with the wide expanses of forest, high income can be obtained from the meat trade; consequently, almost no sort of wildlife protection enforcement can prevent the consumption and trade of bushmeat, which continues to rise.

-Road construction from logging and mining operations decreases the distance hunters have to walk to reach a given section of the forest to hunt, making what was previously a multi-day trip possible to complete within a day.
+Road construction for logging and mining decreases the distance hunters have to walk, making what was previously a multi-day trip possible to complete within a day.
 Additionally it has been shown that as logging increases, wages and demand for bushmeat increases as well; this leads to the increased export of bushmeat from the forest.

 Further, loggers themselves consume high amounts of bushmeat, eating it at a rate of two to three times more often than rural families who eat bushmeat roughly two days per week.
-Logging also allows hunters to kill many more animals on each hunting trip as the hunters no longer need to carry the dead animals such long distances as logging vehicles can transport the animals.
+Logging also allows hunters to kill many more animals on each hunting trip, as the hunters no longer need to carry the dead animals such long distances as logging vehicles can transport the animals.

 Currently, it is reported that over 1.7 million tonnes of bushmeat are consumed each year in the DRC at an estimated value of over US$1 billion.
 The bushmeat trade, besides having a direct effect on the animal populations which are being hunted, has disastrous effects on the ecosystem as a whole.
-Depletion of animal populations directly threatens the ability for some of the larger forest carnivores.
+Some of the larger forest carnivores have less prey.
 Additionally, decreases in the populations of seed-dispersing animals directly affects tree regeneration rates, forest structure, and composition.